veerajagannadham/Review_app/README.md

 ### App API endpoints.

-GET /movies/reviews/[movieId] - Get all the reviews for the specified movie.
+- GET /movies/reviews/[movieId] - Get all the reviews for the specified movie.
 It will also support an optional query string that specifies a review ID or reviewer identity (email address), e.g. ?revieId=1234
-POST /movies/reviews - add a movie review.
+- POST /movies/reviews - add a movie review.
 Only authenticated users can post a review.
-PUT /movies/{movieId}/reviews/{reviewId} - Update the text of a review.
+- PUT /movies/{movieId}/reviews/{reviewId} - Update the text of a review.
-GET /reviews/{reviewId}/{movieId}/translation?language=code - Get a translated version of a movie review, using the movie ID and review Id as the identifier. images/image.png images/image-1.png
+- GET /reviews/{reviewId}/{movieId}/translation?language=code - Get a translated version of a movie review, using the movie ID and review Id as the identifier.

 ### Features.

-Authentication.
+#### Authentication.
 The app’s stack infrastructure should include a separate API for processing user authentication requests (the Auth API).
-It should allow users to self-register, login, and log out. images/image-2.png
+It should allow users to self-register, login, and log out.

-Authorization.
+#### Authorization.

 Only authenticated users can perform POST and PUT requests, whereas GET requests are publicly accessible.
 In addition, only the originator of a review can update it.

+#### Amazon Translate.

+Translated version of the movie review has been created showed in a get request.

 #### Translation persistence (if completed)